bnorton/Nom-iOS-API/README.md

 ####For Help:
 - Submit an Issue @ [https://github.com/bnorton/Nom-iOS-API/issues](https://github.com/bnorton/Nom-iOS-API/issues) or send mail to [support@justnom.it](support@justnom.it) if you have any issues.

+###Design Choices:
+1. Block based callbacks
+  - This style of thinking and development keeps the post request handling in-line.
+All of your other code that helps bring 'data' to the user is there way not the post-request code as well.
+  - Blocks makes certain things more tightly coupled and more specific to a certain instance of a call.
+This can lead to loss of generality.
+However, in most cases you will not have this problem.
+  - If the code that you find yourself duplicating is with the use of NMClient then you may need to consider how to abstract other parts of your MVC structure.
+2. AFNetworking
+  - It's a more lightweight and 'new' version of ASIHTTPRequest.
+I found the latter to be tough to wrangle due to the specific callback structure among other factors where the former seemed more grownup (and not deprecated).

 #Example Usage:

 ####Note: